marcelpetersen/mobil/wunder_collections/_apps/zoba.md

     underline;">https://zoba.com</span></a>'
 access_needed: []
 getting_started:
+- column_title: Reach out
+  column_description: If you are interested feel free to contact your Wunder business
+    account-manger  to receive more information and a demo.
 - column_title: Connect your account
   column_description: All connections are prepared and you are ready to go by just
     providing your Wunder Fleet API credentials to Zoba.
-- column_title: Reach out
+- column_title: Optimize your fleet
-  column_description: If you are interested feel free to contact your Wunder business
-    account-manger  to receive more information and a demo.
+  column_description: After the connection is set up data will automatically flow
+    from Wunder Fleet to Zoba.
+Zoba will do real-time demand forecast, and integrate recommendations into your operations stack.
 published: false

 ---